StarAntonU/bookstore/README.md

 ## 📘 Book Store App

-Welcome to the Book Store Backend, a scalable and modular RESTful API built using Java and the Spring Boot framework.
+Welcome to the Bookstore Backend, a scalable and modular RESTful API built using Java and the Spring Boot framework.
 This project is designed to support a full-featured online bookstore, providing endpoints for managing users, books, orders, and more, with robust security and documentation in place.